Fourth dimension in art: Dimensionist manifesto

 The manifesto was signed by many prominent modern artists worldwide.
 Hans Arp, Francis Picabia, Kandinsky, Robert Delaunay and Marcel Duchamp amongst others added their names in Paris, then a short while later it was endorsed by artists abroad including László Moholy-Nagy, Joan Miró, David Kakabadze, Alexander Calder, and Ben Nicholson.

 Crucifixion (Corpus Hypercubus)

-In 1953, the surrealist Salvador Dalí proclaimed his to paint "an explosive, nuclear and hypercubic" crucifixion scene.
+In 1953, the surrealist Salvador Dalí proclaimed his intention to paint "an explosive, nuclear and hypercubic" crucifixion scene.
 He said that, "This picture will be the great metaphysical work of my summer".
 Completed the next year, Crucifixion (Corpus Hypercubus) depicts Jesus Christ upon the net of a hypercube, also known as a tesseract.
 The unfolding of a tesseract into eight cubes is analogous to unfolding the sides of a cube into six squares.
 The Metropolitan Museum of Art describes the painting as a "new interpretation of an oft-depicted subject. ..[showing]
 Christ's spiritual triumph over corporeal harm."

 Abstract art

-Some of Piet Mondrian's abstractions and his practice of Neoplasticism are said to be rooted in his view of a utopian universe, with perpendiculars visually extending into another dimension.
+The concept of the fourth-dimension, and other geometries, influenced artists of the early twentieth century.
+The definition of the fourth-dimension differed from artist to artist: before Einstein, artists would associate the term with an extra spatial dimension; after Einstein's theory of relativity was vindicated in 1919, the fourth-dimension became associated with time rather than space.